Sizing Issues and Lost Parcels: The Gamble of Buying Fake Kits

 • Inter Miami: This counterfeit was a rare exception.
 It was 32mm wider than the official shirt, though slightly shorter.

-These variations mean parents may face uncertainty over whether the shirt will fit their growing child, with some counterfeit kits requiring uncomfortable compromises.
+These variations mean fan may face uncertainty over whether the shirt will fit them, with some counterfeit kits requiring uncomfortable compromises.
 Sizing inconsistencies are especially pronounced on kits like the Liverpool and Brazil versions, which were up to 8.5% smaller than their official counterparts.

 Let’s Talk About Those Big Discounts